syncfusion-content/blazor-docs/blazor/appearance/theme-studio.md

 ## Import previously changed settings into theme studio

-If you need to change your application theme and UI design in the future, do not customize the Syncfusion&reg; Blazor components from scratch in the theme studio.
+If you need to change your application theme and UI design in the future, do not customize the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components from scratch in the theme studio.
 Just import the old `settings.json` file to review and update your stored settings in the Theme Studio application.

 1. Click the Import icon at the top-right corner.
 ![Theme Studio import-icon](images/import-icon.png)